ViewComponent/view_component/docs/CONTRIBUTING.md

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](https://github.com/github/view_component/blob/main/LICENSE.txt).

+## Bugs and issues

+When opening an issue to describe a bug you're facing, it's helpful to replicate the bug.
+You can do this either by contributing failing tests in a pull request, or by creating a new repository that demonstrates the issue.
+You can do this as follows:

+1. Run `rails new --minimal view_component-bug-replica` in the console.
+2. Run `bundle add view_component` in the console.
+You may need to update your Gemfile and run `bundle install` to run against the version of `view_component` with which you're experiencing the issue.
+3. Run `rails generate controller Home index`.
+4. Remove any routes from `config/routes` and add `root to: 'home#index'`.
+5. Implement and render components that you're experiencing an issue with in the app.
+If possible, it's helpful to directly transfer the code you're using straight in.
+The repo should replicate your original issue.
+6. Share the app with us by creating a public GitHub repo and adding a link to it in your issue.

 ## Submitting a pull request

 1. [Fork](https://github.com/github/view_component/fork) and clone the repository.